Bernie Sanders Rallies the Faithful in California | Breitbart

 SANTA MONICA, California — Sen. Bernie Sanders (I-VT) held a rally on unofficial “home turf” at Santa Monica High School on Friday evening, mobilizing supporters ahead of a crucial second Democratic debate next week.

-Sanders, once the frontrunner in the race for the Democratic Party presidential nomination, dropped back in many polls after the entrance of former Vice President Joe Biden, and has battled for second place in many states with Sens.
+Once the frontrunner in the race for the Democratic Party presidential nomination, Sanders dropped back in many polls after the entrance of former Vice President Joe Biden, and has battled for second place in many states with Sens.
 Elizabeth Warren (D-MA) and Kamala Harris (D-CA).

+He has also had several rough days, after a labor dispute with campaign workers — the first of any campaign to unionize — burst into public view.
+They argued that Sanders was not paying them the $15 per hour that he demanded as a federal minimum wage.
+The campaign reached an agreement with the workers to pay $15 — and cut back hours.

+In his address, Sanders went through a familiar refrain of attack lines against Wall Street, the pharmaceutical industry, and the fossil fuel industry.

 The socialist from Vermont has a strong following in the wealthy neighborhoods on the west side of Los Angeles, and in the city of Santa Monica in particular.
 In 2016, Sanders held his California victory party in the city, amidst high expectations, but lost a decisive race to former Secretary of State Hillary Clinton.